 We can provide tailored workshops or tours that support your curriculum, class, or group including departments, programs, organizations, schools, and any groups that need to learn about and use Memorial Library resources.
 We encourage collaborative efforts between faculty, instructional staff, and librarians and will make efforts to accommodate groups of all sizes.
 Workshop topics may include research strategies, finding books and articles, critical evaluation and selection of resources, library services, and more.
 Most workshops have hands-on computer time, so student can immediately practice and receive feedback and guidance from librarians.
 Sessions are most effective when tied closely to an assignment requiring library research.
 Workshops can be held in the library or in a location of your choosing.

-For more information and general guidelines about library instruction sessions, please visit Planning a Session.
+For more information and general guidelines about library instruction sessions, please visit Instructional Services.
 While we ask that you contact us two weeks in advance, we will try to accommodate you in all cases.
 We look forward to working with you and your students.

 Custom Web Sites